by Linda Barth

 “I missed you, too, Mary,” I begin, then I don’t know what else to say to her.

-She smiles at me with not even a hint of doubt or accusation on her face.
+She smiles at me with not even a hint of doubt or blame on her face.
 She smooths the blanket around my still sleeping infant.
 “So did she, we all did.
 Vincent told us Catherine had gone to help you.
 Everyone will be so glad you’re home again.”
 She puts her arm around my shoulder and guides me forward.
 “You must be hungry.
-I made tea and fixed a plate of William’s oatmeal cookies, and Olivia put fresh bedding in your baby’s cradle.
+I made tea and fixed you a plate of William’s oatmeal raisin cookies, and Olivia put fresh bedding in your baby’s cradle.
 We had her sleep in the nursery while you were gone.
 She was fine, but I know she’ll be happier now that she’s reunited with her mother.”

 My bag starts to slip from my shoulder, the strap catching on my bent elbow, and the hidden book slaps against my thigh.
 I’m afraid the sudden movement will frighten the baby, and I think she senses something’s wrong because she whimpers in her sleep.
 I want to comfort her, but I can’t let them go, not yet, not until I tell them.